 Although Stacey Dodge has canceled her AT&T account and ported her wireless service to a new carrier, the bills keep coming.
-How to get rid of them?
+How can she get rid of them?
+“I canceled my AT&T service, so why am I still being billed?”

 Alan Grinnell is having phone trouble with Verizon.
 Why can’t he get the credit he deserves?